CoolLuca/coolluca/README.md

 -->
 ![CoolImage](assets/epic2.svg)

-### Github
-:computer: Currently Studying a Bachelor of Computer Science (Advanced) at the University of Adelaide
+### :computer: Currently Studying a Bachelor of Computer Science (Advanced) at the University of Adelaide